 Monthly Garden Guide

-Welcome September, a month that ushers in slightly cooler temperatures through most of the country and gives gardeners the opportunity to take care
+Welcome November, a month that ushers in slightly cooler temperatures through most of the country and gives gardeners the opportunity to take care

 of some business in the landscape.
 Here are a few chores your garden might need through this month: